CANopenTerm/CANopenTerm/docs/picoc-api.md

 ﻿# PicoC API

-!> Support for PicoC is currently being developed and is expected to become available in Version 1.0.5 at the earliest.

 ## Capabilities and Limitations

 !> The PicoC API offers an alternative to Lua for scripting and automation,